clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 The focus is always the center of the spell.
 Attunement required by a `cleric`.

 #### Is this good?
 This is clearly very different; filled with largely protective/utility spells, modified to work in AOE around the focus.
 They all have well-defined use cases, and are all sufficiently different that they are all worth using.
+Though it's still a bit half-baked on my end.
+Still, over the `Cube of Force`?
+Easy, yes.

 <!--
 If you want a wizard/sorcerer/warlock based one, you could instead use the following spells: